 Set rule to “Flag pages that contains"

 Set Search by to: XPath

 //input[@type="image" and ((@alt and string-length(@alt) > 100) or (@aria-label and string-length(@aria-label) > 100) or (@aria-labelledby and @aria-labelledby != ""))]

-Note: this check does not indicate that there is something necessarily wrong with the input field.
-This check should just be used to create a list of pages for reviewing the provided alternative content for the input field.
+Note: this policy does not indicate that there is something necessarily wrong with the input field.
+This policy should just be used to create a list of pages for reviewing the provided alternative content for the input field.